austineamonn/SummerResearch2024/README.md

 ## Main Functions:

 ### [main](main.py):
 The main file of the framework.
-Generates a synthetic dataset using 'data_generation', privatizes the dataset using 'privatization', calculates the privacy metrics using 'privacy_metrics', cleans the data for machine learning with 'preprocessing', and trains a neural network on the data using 'neural_network'.
+Generates a synthetic dataset using 'data_generation', privatizes the dataset using 'privatization', calculates the privacy metrics using 'privacy_metrics', and trains a neural network on the data using 'neural_network'.

 ### [config](config.py):
 Contains the basic configurations for the model.
 Most important is the ability to configure which parts of the model you want to run.
-The list you can pick from is: Generate Dataset, Privatize Dataset, Calculate Privacy Metrics, Clean Privatized Dataset, Run Neural Network, and Test Neural Network.
+The list you can pick from is: Generate Dataset, Privatize Dataset, Calculate Privacy Metrics, Run Neural Network, and Test Neural Network.

 ## Data Generation: